-After the bronze age, people discovered several metals, which lasted from roughly 3300BC to 1200BC, and utilized them for various uses.
-In the later periods, they developed these different types of metals requiring for other applications.
-However, modern scientists further developed these metals and discovered new elements.
+After the Bronze Age, which lasted from about 3300 BC to 1200 BC, people found several metals.
+They used these metals for many purposes.
+In the later periods, they developed these different types of metals for other applications.
+But modern scientists further developed these metals and discovered new elements.
 The big companies are now using these metals in thousands of applications based on market demand.

-Three types of Ferrous Metals
+Three types of ferrous metals.

 Steel